Sony Xperia XZ Premium: Battery

-The Xperia XZ Premium is powered by a non-removable 3230 mAh battery.
+The Xperia XZ Premium is powered by a non-removable, 3230 mAh battery.
 Charging and data transfer is handled by a USB-C port with support for USB 3.1.
-It also has Qualcomm's QuickCharge 3.0 and Qnovo adaptive charging technology built-in.
+It also has Qualcomm's Quick Charge 3.0 and Qnovo adaptive charging technology built-in.
 This allows the device to monitor the cell's electrochemical processes in real time and adjust charging parameters accordingly to minimize cell damage and extend the battery unit's lifespan.
 It also comes with Battery Care, a Sony proprietary feature, that controls the charging process of the phone by learning and recognizing the user's charging patterns, preventing the phone from damaging the battery's cells from excessive heat due to overcharging.
 For example, when charging overnight, Battery Care stops the initial charge to 90 percent and then continue charging until full where it left off the next day.

 Audio and Connectivity

 The Xperia XZ Premium comes with a standard 3.5 mm audio jack for plugging in wired headphones.
-It also has LDAC, an audio coding technology developed by Sony, that enables the transmission of 24-bit/96 kHz High-Resolution (Hi-Res) audio content over Bluetooth at up to 990 kbit/s, three times faster than conventional audio streaming codecs, to compatible audio devices.
-Other connectivity options include Bluetooth 5 with aptX and Low Energy, NFC, dual-band Wi-Fi a/b/g/n/ac with 2x2 MIMO antennas, Wi-Fi Direct, MirrorLink, screen casting via Miracast, Google Cast, DLNA, GPS (with A-GPS), GLONASS, BeiDou and Galileo satellite positioning.
+It also has LDAC, an audio coding technology developed by Sony, That enables the transmission of 24-bit/96 kHz High-Resolution (Hi-Res) audio content over Bluetooth at up to 990 Kbit/s, three times faster than conventional audio streaming codecs, to compatible audio devices.
+Other connectivity options include Bluetooth 5 with aptX and Low Energy, NFC, dual-band Wi-Fi a/b/g/n/ac with 2×2 MIMO antennas, Wi-Fi Direct, MirrorLink, screen casting via Miracast, Google Cast, DLNA, GPS (with A-GPS), GLONASS, BeiDou and Galileo satellite positioning.
 The Xperia XZ Premium has no FM radio.

 Software

+Stock software

 The Sony Xperia XZ Premium launched with Android 7.1.1 Nougat along with Smart Stamina battery saving modes and Sony's proprietary multimedia apps.
 Android 8.0 Oreo started rolling out in late-October 2017.
 Android 9.0 Pie was rolled out for the XZ Premium in February 2019.

+Custom ROMs

+The Xperia XZ Premium, codenames "maple" and "maple_dsds" (Dual SIM variant), allows for bootloader unlocking and custom ROM installs.
+Degoogled ROMs can bring the phone up to Android 13 and include LineageOS with microG and CarbonROM, based on Android 10.